Leggett-Garg inequalities with deformed Pegg-Barnett phase observables: Errors and imperfections in the measurement of

-The quantum circuit that carries out the QFT is comprised of the Hadamard gates and controlled phase shift gates.
-Figure~\ref{figure-01ab}~(b) shows the three-qubit QFT.
-Here, we formulate an imperfect quantum circuit for the QFT.
-In general, for most of the suggested realizations, for example, trapped ion quantum computers, the single qubit operations are faster than the conditional gates for two-qubit operations.
-Thus, we can assume that the conditional phase shift gates are more vulnerable to decoherence than the Hadamard gates \cite{Barenco1996}.
-Hence, we introduce random noise only to the conditional phase shift gates as
+The quantum circuit that carries out the QFT is composed of the Hadamard gates and controlled phase shift gates and so in Fig.~\ref{figure-01ab}~(b) we show an illustrative three-qubit QFT.
+In general, for most of the suggested realizations, for example, trapped ion quantum computers, the single-qubit operations are faster than the conditional gates for two-qubit operations which has implications in terms of errors and imperfections.
+We can assume that the conditional phase shift gates are more vulnerable to decoherence than the Hadamard gates \cite{Barenco1996} and so it is convenient for illustrative purposes to introduce random noise only to the conditional phase shift gates.
+For example, letting $|x\rangle_{1}$ and $|y\rangle_{2}$ represent the first and second qubits and regarding them as the control and target qubits respectively, we can describe an imperfect conditional phase shift gate as

-where $\Delta_{\mbox{ ct}}$ is a Gaussian random variable with mean zero and variance $\sigma^{2}$ whose probability is given by
+where $\Delta_{12}$ is a Gaussian random variable with mean zero and variance $\sigma^{2}$ whose probability is given by